smart-on-fhir/cumulus-etl/docs/chart-review.md

 </View>
 ```

-Or you can use dynamic labels, and chart review mode will define them from your symptoms file:
+Or you can use dynamic labels, and chart review mode will define them from your symptoms file.
+Note that the `value` argument must match the `name` argument in your config, like so:
 ```
 <View>
   <Labels name="label" toName="text" value="$label" />